containernetworking/cni/SPEC.md

 - Add container to network
   - Parameters:
-    - **Version**.
-The version of CNI spec that the caller is using (container management system or the invoking plugin).
     - **Container ID**.
 A unique plaintext identifier for a container, allocated by the runtime.
 Must not be empty.
     - **Network namespace path**.
 This represents the path to the network namespace to be added, i.e. /proc/[pid]/ns/net or a bind-mount/link to it.
     - **Network configuration**.
 This is a JSON document describing a network to which a container can be joined.
 The schema is described below.